OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part2.md

 When you create the News Post, search for a stock image that conveys an emergency.
 For the News Link, search the Internet for a news story about an emergency and paste the URL.

 ![SharePoint Connector](images/Part2-SPConnector09.png)

+---
+⛏️ DO MORE WITH  SHAREPOINT NEWS: This exercise is only the beginning.
+News stories can appear in SharePoint hub sites, the SharePoint mobile app, in personalized news feeds, and more!
+[This article](https://support.microsoft.com/office/create-and-share-news-on-your-sharepoint-sites-495f8f1a-3bef-4045-b33a-55e5abe7aed7?WT.mc_id=M365-github-rogerman) has the details.

+---

 ## Step 3: Add a News tab to the General channel